Jake Barker-Daish

-Jake Barker-Daish (born 7 May 1993) is an Australian football (soccer) player who plays as a midfielder for Moreland Zebras.
-He previously played for Adelaide United in the A-League.
-In the 2010–11 season Barker-Daish won the Australian Institute of Sport Player of the Year.
+Jake Barker-Daish (born 7 May 1993) is an Australian former soccer player who last played as a midfielder for Moreland Zebras.
+He represented Australia at youth level, and played for both Gold Coast United and Adelaide United in the A-League.
+In the 2010–11 season, Barker-Daish won the Australian Institute of Sport Player of the Year.

+After his career was cut short by injury, Barker-Daish started up The Unlaced Podcast, where he interviews fellow professional sportspeople and celebrities.

 Club career

 Youth career

 Barker-Daish was selected for the Australian Institute of Sport at just 15 years of age.

 Gold Coast United

 In 2011 Barker-Daish signed with A-League club Gold Coast United.
 He made his professional debut in the 2011–12 A-League season on 17 February 2012, in a round 21 clash against Melbourne Heart.
 He made seven appearances for Gold Coast United, where he managed to gain 3 assists in his first two starts.

 Adelaide United

 On 6 April 2012, it was announced that Barker-Daish had signed for Adelaide United in the A-League.
 He would feature in 19 appearances over two injury-interrupted seasons for the Reds, scoring two goals in his time there.